sogno-platform/dpsim/docs/hugo/content/en/docs/Overview/Scheduling/index.md

 ## Topological sort and pruning

-`Scheduler::topologicalSort()` first runs a backward BFS from `Root`, marking every task that transitively contributes to a simulation output.
+`Scheduler::topologicalSort()` first runs a backward breadth-first search (BFS) from `Root`, marking every task that transitively contributes to a simulation output.
 Tasks not reachable in this pass are **dropped** from the schedule because they produce data no downstream consumer reads in the current timestep.

 Kahn's algorithm then processes the remaining tasks in dependency order and appends them to the schedule.